Madison Cawthorn Asked About Visiting Hitler's House

-Category: World Politics Hits: 3While still a candidate for the House of Representatives, Madison Cawthorn shared a photo instagram with his brother at the Eagle's Nest, Hitler's Bavarian mountain retreat.
+Category: World Politics Hits: 4While still a candidate for the House of Representatives, Madison Cawthorn shared a photo instagram with his brother at the Eagle's Nest, Hitler's Bavarian mountain retreat.
 Yesterday, a Washington-based student asked him about it.
 Source: Newsweek In a separate clip shared on Twitter by Mitchell, who was described by Mediaite as a political science student living in Washington, Republican representative Madison Cawthorn was asked about his visit to Hitler's Bavarian mountain retreat.
 Cawthorn's Instagram account features a post which is location stamped at the Eagle's Nest from 2017.
 The mountaintop building, designed as a 50th birthday present for the Nazi leader, is open to the public as a historic site.
 Like the video of Cruz, Mitchell's clip starts with the Congressman apparently posing for a selfie.
 Mitchell asks: "How was visiting Hitler's house?"
 Hawthorn responds: "No, didn't go there."
 Asked what his Instagram post referred to, Hawthorn replied: "That, I believe, was the retreat."
 We have receipts @CawthornforNC.
 “Bucket list,” really? pic.twitter.com/Yb2GjYvKen

 Read more https://crooksandliars.com/2021/04/madison-cawthorn-asked-about-visiting